 - This smoker is not as refined as the other smokers in this list.

-BONUS: Cookshack Vertical Pellet Smokers
+5. Cookshack Vertical Pellet Smoker

 The Cookshack smoker is built off of staleness steal with excellent insulation and restaurant-grade temperature controls.
 This grill doesn’t have some of the technology of other smokers in this list, however, its build quality is second to none.
-This smoker can be used in small restaurants and even smoking competition.
+This smoker can be used in small restaurants and even in smoking competitions.

 The hopper holds 20 pounds of pellets, but because this smoker is very well insulated is very efficient, and those 20 pounds of pellets can last up to 24 hours.